-Pride with no Parade
+Pride With No Parade

 In its 50th year, the LA Pride Parade has been postponed indefinitely.
 How can this be?
 With all of the oppression that the LGBTQ+ community has faced, it’s hard to comprehend that something is preventing us from participating in a cultural tradition that is based on defiant freedom.
 How do we stay in to celebrate Pride, when what we’re celebrating is synonymous with Coming Out?